-The Victorian Certificate of Applied Learning (VCAL)—shaping young people for the real world through senior secondary schooling.
+The Victorian Certificate of Applied Learning (VCAL) — shaping you for the real world.

 VCAL courses are focused on real-life outcomes, so whether you're already working part-time, or want to build practical skills to prepare you for a career in industry, you can earn credits for the work you're doing both inside and outside the classroom.